Top things to see and do in Aotearoa New Zealand

 Your road trip could be on unfamiliar roads.
 Here are some tips about getting the most out of your road trip with tips about road conditions and an explanation of the signage used on New Zealand roads.

-For more information about driving in New Zealand, getting around the country and frequently asked questions about how to travel around the country check out Itineraries, touring routes in New Zealand, facts and FAQ and enjoy your visit downunder in New Zealand.
+For more information about driving in New Zealand, getting around the country and frequently asked questions about how to travel around the country check out itineraries, touring routes in New Zealand, facts and FAQ and enjoy your visit downunder in New Zealand.

 Where to stay in New Zealand is easy.
 New Zealand offers a comprehensive range of accommodation from holiday camping experiences to Department of Conservation reserves.
 Unearth a charming bed and breakfast lodge or a hotel nestled in a forest setting.
-A touch of luxury is a given in a New Zealand’s eco-lodge specialising in pampering as well as showcasing glorious scenery with customised guided tours.